Anomaliszt/Web_Information_Gathering_PLD/Task4/Virtual_Hosts.md

 ---

 ## Tasks:
- - **QUESTION 1** Find the corresponding Vhosts with these prefix ?:
+ - **QUESTION 1** Find the corresponding Vhosts with these prefix for this domain host: inlanefreight.htb
 ```
 web
 vm